duardaum/laravel-repository

 }

 And let's create the Repository.
-All repositories MUST to extends from BaseRepository and implements an interface the was extended from BaseRepositoryInterface.
+All repositories MUST extend from BaseRepository and implement an interface that was extended from BaseRepositoryInterface.

-For the repository know what table they should run the queries, we need to inform a Model for the Repository:
+For the repository to know what table it should run the queries on, we need to inform a Model for the Repository:

 namespace App\Repositories;